-Pulling onto the band at the midfoot pulls the whole shoe down, as the FastFit cables are interconnected with each other in the internals of the shoe.
+Pulling onto the band at the midfoot pulls the whole shoe down, as the FastFit cables are interconnected with each other inside the shoe.
 It’s very quick and easy, sure, but barely adds anything in terms of performance or the quality of the fit.

-So, I feel like FastFit is somewhat of a good idea but barely adds anything to make our game on the court better.
+So, I feel like this idea is somewhat of a good idea but barely adds anything to make our game on the court better.
 All it does is improves convenience, so if you’re willing to pay more for that – be my guest.

-A pretty cool looking scale pattern is used on the outsole and even by looking at those sharp knobs, you can tell the bite will be good.
+A pretty cool-looking scale pattern is used on the outsole and even by looking at those sharp knobs, you can tell the bite will be good.
 And it was.
-Not the best traction ever but sufficient to play comfortably.
+Not the best traction ever but sufficient to play effectively.

-I felt like there was enough stopping power and consistency to make me forget about the traction while playing.
-The pattern doesn’t extend up the midsole laterally (something herringbone always brings to the table) but that’s merely a nitpick as I didn’t find myself missing that component.
+I felt like there were enough stopping power and consistency to make me forget about the traction while playing.
+The pattern doesn’t extend up the midsole laterally (something herringbone usually brings to the table) but that’s merely a nitpick as I didn’t find myself missing that component.

-If you’re not Kemba Walker who’s operating at ridiculous foot planting angles, you should be more than happy.
+If you’re not Kemba Walker who’s operating at ridiculous angles, you should be more than satisfied.

 The pattern is also spaced out just enough for dust not to be an issue.
-The gaps between the knobs result in quick piling up of dust but it escapes quickly too since it has room for it, so most courts shouldn’t give you trouble.
-Even outdoors.
+The gaps between the knobs result in quick piling up of dust but it escapes quickly too since it has room for it to do so.
+Most courts shouldn’t give you trouble.